 Yuma, Arizona - Every year, kids look forward to vacation time.
-They will soon be (or already are) off from school for the summer, and that is a safety concern.
-In the past, children playing with fire have caused some serious damage and last week two fires were reported to have been started by juveniles.
+Of course, this school year has been very different, but with most kids off from school for the summer and maybe with less supervision as parents returned to work, that is a safety concern.
+In the past, children playing with fire have caused some serious damage and while schools were closed some fires were reported to have been started by juveniles.

 Also, if you are planning to take to the road this Memorial Day weekend, remember to check hoses, fuel lines, and wiring for signs of wear and cracking.
 This is especially important if you plan to be traveling long distances and into remote areas.
 Make vehicle maintenance part of your summertime safety routine!

 For more information about fire and injury prevention classes we offer, contact the Yuma Fire Department Public Information Office at 928-373-4855.